 Before an early start in the Solukhumbu region at 17,000ft, I had the brainwave to sleep in contact lenses to make rising in the dark morning easier.
 Only, one lens froze and swelled up half my face.
 In a picture of my glorious moment on a group ascent to Everest Base Camp, I looked like I’d had a stroke.

-I’m still friends with another solo female traveller I met car-camping in Scotland at Grey Mare’s Tail waterfall.
+I’m still friends with another solo female traveler I met car-camping in Scotland at Grey Mare’s Tail waterfall.
 We’d had mutual driving misadventures that day – me, winding up getting onto a ridiculous mile-long turf track with a steep drop down one side; her, taking a 50-mile detour thanks to a closed road.
 With an instant common thread, I was soon serving her stove-cooked dinner and she was pouring me homemade liqueur.

 I slipped multiple times – my backpack pinning me to the ground like an upturned turtle